semsearch/postgres-connector/README.md

 ## License

-This project is licensed under the [License Name] License.
+This project is licensed under the MIT License.
 For details, see the [LICENSE](link-to-license-file) file.

 ---